ing-bank/zkflow/README.md

   - drop-in ZK replacements for core Corda consensus flows
 - ZKFlow currently targets Corda 4.8+, not the upcoming Corda 5

+## Sample ZKDapp
-To see an example of how a CorDapp can be adapted to work with ZKFlow, please have a look at the [sample ZKDapp](./sample-zkdapp) in this repository.
+To see an example of how a CorDapp can be adapted to ZKDapp (i.e. a ZKFlow CorDapp), please have a look at the [sample ZKDapp](./sample-zkdapp) in this repository.
 Good starting points with ample documentation are:
 - The example token: [ExampleToken.kt](./sample-zkdapp/src/main/kotlin/com/example/contract/token/ExampleToken.kt).
 - an example command: [MovePrivate.kt](./sample-zkdapp/src/main/kotlin/com/example/contract/token/commands/MovePrivate.kt)
 - The example contract: [ExampleTokenContract.kt](./sample-zkdapp/src/main/kotlin/com/example/contract/token/ExampleTokenContract.kt)